0xpr03/clantool/website/README.md

 # Website Files

 This folder contains files for displaying the data in a website.
-For embedding clantool.php inside your php application the following functions should be called by you:
+For embedding clantool2.php inside your php application the following functions should be called by you:

-  - getTitle() return the title
+  - getTitle() returns the title
-  - getHead() returns the header required
+  - getHead() returns the required header
-    **bootstrap & jquery is expected to be included**
+    **bootstrap3 & jquery is required**
   - getContent()
-    should be called for the body
+    body of website
-  - getAjax() is expected to be called when ajaxCont is set
+  - getAjax() is expected to be called when POST/GET ajaxCont is set